 As much as all trends point towards queueing, as a whole people don’t really like waiting in line.
 Unless, of course, it comes with some caveats...

 According to queue psychology studies, if there isn’t a clear indication of how long the wait will be, people perceive waiting periods to be 23% longer than they are.
 Research also suggests that “people respond more to the waiting experience than the actual length of the wait.”
 Meaning, it’s less about the time they queue and more about how they queue.

-With a restaurant queue system, you can set their expectations with accurate wait times, allowing them to have a drink somewhere nearby and enjoy themselves in the meantime.
+With a fully optimised restaurant queue system, that doubles as a booking management system, you can set their expectations with accurate wait times, allowing them to have a drink somewhere nearby and enjoy themselves in the meantime.
 Even better, with effective restaurant queue management, this could translate into actual ratings on popular sites such as Tripadvisor.

 What’s more, people tend to perceive that time passes quicker when they are busy with an activity, either physical or mental.
 If they’ve had to spend twenty minutes with little else to do but standing in the queue, not only will it feel like they’ve waited double the time – but their negative thoughts will spill over into negative experiences and reactions.
 All of a sudden the excited, hungry diners you had on your hands at the start can turn into frustrated customers with a negative mindset from the get-go.

 Want to address all these demands in 20 minutes or less?
 The answer may be simpler than you think.
 Virtual queues.

 Meet Dojo – the queue management system every restaurant should have